zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Other [integral formulations](https://cs.dartmouth.edu/~wjarosz/publications/georgiev19integral.html) of volumetric transmittance exist.

-Geometric transmittance is a little more challenging to define since, in the general case, the path may contain both reflection and refraction events in an arbitrary order.
+Geometric transmittance is a little more challenging to define since, in the general case, the path of least time may contain both reflection and refraction events in an arbitrary order.
 For instance, a photon traveling in the atmosphere may experience continuous refraction until it reaches the ionosphere, where it is [totally-internally reflected](https://en.wikipedia.org/wiki/Total_internal_reflection) back towards Earth, which allows the photon to [travel beyond the horizon](https://en.wikipedia.org/wiki/Line-of-sight_propagation).

-If we impose a restriction on the path that it should be formed *exclusively* by continuous refraction (which is convenient from the practical standpoint, and results in no loss of generality), the geometric component of transmittance along such a path can be expressed as a product of two terms:
+If we impose a restriction on the path that it should be formed *exclusively* by refraction (which is convenient from the practical standpoint, and results in no loss of generality), the geometric component of transmittance along such a path can be expressed as a product of two factors:

 $$ \tag{13} \bm{T_g}(\bm{x}, \bm{y}) = \bm{T_f}(\bm{x}, \bm{y}) \bm{T\_{\omega}}(\bm{x}, \bm{y}), $$